Cross-border e-commerce –

 Since 1 July 2021, the second stage of the so-called VAT digital package of the EU Commission applies.
-Here you can find out what you have to consider as an online merchant.
+Here you can find out what you need to bear in mind as an online seller.

 Cross-border online trade: good opportunities in foreign markets

-Cross-border online trade offers good opportunities for German merchants in foreign markets.
+Cross-border e-commerce offers good opportunities for German merchants in foreign markets.
 Learn more about the key success factors.

 Since 1 July 2021, the so-called “distance selling regulation” has applied to cross-border trade in the European Union.
-Since then, cross-border deliveries of goods to non-entrepreneurs have been generally taxed in the destination state.
+Since then, imports of goods have been subject to a written declaration requirement; in addition, all cross-border deliveries of goods to non-entrepreneurs are generally taxed in the destination country.

-At the same time, a new delivery threshold was introduced, and it amounts to 10,000 euros and applies to sales to all EU member states.
-For cross-border sales of more than 10,000 euros within one year, online traders must register for VAT in all countries to which they deliver their goods.
+At the same time, a new delivery threshold was introduced, and it amounts to 10,000 EUR and refers to sales within the EU member states.
+For cross-border EU sales of more than EUR 10,000 within one year, online merchants must register for VAT in all countries they deliver their goods.

 The EU One-Stop-Shop (OSS)

 With the introduction of the One-Stop-Shop (OSS) as part of the EU VAT reform, numerous changes came into force for internet trade.
-The One-Stop-Shop refers to the central processing of all VAT reporting and payment obligations arising from the trade in goods with consumers in the EU-27 in a single tax declaration.
-The use of this scheme requires the merchant to register for it.
-In Germany, the Federal Central Tax Office (BZSt) is the competent authority.
+The One-Stop-Shop refers to the central processing of all VAT reporting and payment obligations arising from trade in goods with consumers in the EU-27 in a single tax return.
+The use of this scheme requires that the merchant registers for it.
+In Germany, the Federal Central Tax Office (BZSt) is the competent authority for this.

-For e-commerce merchants and online marketplaces, the newly introduced Import-One-Stop-Shop (IOSS) VAT procedure is also of significant importance.
+For e-commerce sellers and online marketplaces, the newly introduced Import-One-Stop-Shop (IOSS) VAT procedure is also of great importance.
 The IOSS special regulation applies to trade in goods with non-EU countries.
-In addition, tax advisors take these VAT regulations into account when advising and assisting their customers.

-The IOSS special scheme, valid in all EU member states, enables online merchants to submit the sales covered by the IOSS procedure to a central office in a single tax return.
+The IOSS scheme, which applies in all EU Member States, allows online merchants to submit their IOSS-eligible transactions to a central office in a single tax return.
 Merchants participating in the IOSS scheme are exempt from import VAT on IOSS-eligible sales.

-There are several places online traders can go to determine the correct tax rates.
-On the one hand, the information can be obtained from the respective tax authority in the country of delivery, or the EU database “TEDB” can be used.
+Online merchants can go to several places to determine the correct tax rates.
+On the one hand, the information can be obtained from the tax authorities in the country of delivery, or the EU database “TEDB” can be used.
 However, both are very time-consuming, and the databases are not always up-to-date.

-VATRules knows all the VAT rates you have to calculate in the EU-27 plus UK and assigns them to your product groups so that you are never over or underestimating your VAT spending.
-By applying the correct VAT rates, including reductions and exceptions in the respective countries, you not only comply with the applicable rules but can increase your revenue.
+VATRules knows all the VAT rates you need to calculate in the 27 member states of the EU and the UK.
+These are assigned to the product groups so that the VAT assessed is always high enough.
+By applying the correct VAT rates, including the reductions and exemptions in each country, you not only comply with the applicable regulations but can also increase your sales.

-Since the Brexit referendum on the UK’s (England, Scotland, Wales and Northern Ireland) exit from the EU, which was completed on 1 January 2021, there have been many changes for e-commerce.
+Since the Brexit referendum on the UK’s (England, Scotland, Wales, and Northern Ireland) exit from the EU, completed on 1 January 2021, there have been many changes in e-commerce.
 Cross-border goods shipments to the UK are no longer subject to the European VAT system directive.
-The changes affect foreign online merchants and online marketplaces in particular.
-These include the obligation to register for VAT in the UK and some new regulations under customs law, as the UK is considered a third country from the perspective of the EU internal market.
+The changes affect foreign online retailers and online marketplaces in particular.
+These include the obligation to register for VAT in the UK and some new regulations under customs law, as the UK is considered a third country from the perspective of the EU single market.

-Since Brexit, the same regulations apply between the European Union and Great Britain as between the EU and other non-EU third countries.
-To be allowed to trade with the UK, traders must first register.
+Since Brexit, the same rules have applied between the European Union and the United Kingdom as between the EU and other non-EU third countries.
+To be allowed to trade with the UK, merchants must first register.